DawChihLiou/angularjs-exercise/README.md

   - ```removeOrder``` service
   - ```subtotal``` directive

 Here you have it!
 You now have a structured project and a AngularJS application with basic functionalities!
 You probably will need some more supplemental services to complete the exercise but it'll be easier now.
-I know it not like a conventional tutorial that tells you everything step by step.
+I know it's not like a conventional tutorial that tells you everything step by step.
 It'll take you a little more time to figure out how to connect the dots but at the end you'll have your own application with your own creativity and problem solving process!